-I love making baby blankets because they are a smaller and quicker project than a throw or afghan, and not only that I’m able to start another blanket or crochet pattern even faster.
+Crochet blankets are always fun to make, but I especially love making baby blankets!
+It is because they are a smaller and quicker project than a throw or afghan, and I’ll be able to start another blanket pattern even faster.

-Truthfully, the best part for me isn’t actually crocheting the blanket it is buying the yarn!
+Truthfully, the best part for me about crocheting a blanket isn’t actually the crochet part, it is the buying the yarn part!
 I’ve learned over the years that not all yarns are created equal when it comes to making sure you have the best yarn when you are crocheting a baby blanket.

 What Yarn is Best for Baby Blankets?